JPEG Encoder, Blackfin

 The module uses a C-callable API that includes a number of system interface hooks via user call-back functions.
 This allows better customization and optimization of data input/output integration, and meta-data processing (for example EXIF).
 The code has no dependencies on processor peripherals or registers, adding greater system flexibility and ease of use.

-- This table highlights example Blackfin processors and average cycle counts.
-The ADSP-BF609 processor includes additional L2 on-chip memory which can help reduce cycles when fully utilized.
-Similarly, processors with higher bandwidth external memory interfaces (32-bit versus 16-bit, and DDR versus SDRAM) will also help reduce overall cycle requirements.
+- This table highlights example Blackfin processors and expected cycle counts.
+Some Blackfin processors include additional L2 on-chip memory which can help reduce cycles when fully utilised.
+Similarly, processors with higher bandwidth external memory interfaces (32-bit versus 16-bit, and DDR versus SDRAM) will require a lower cycle count.

-- Cycles measured using standard Mandrill 512x512 YUV420 image, with quality factor 60 in sequential encoding mode, running on ADSP-BF533/BF609 with optimum memory layout.
+- Cycles and memory measured using standard Mandrill 512x512 YUV420 image, with compression ratio 9 (quality factor 40) in sequential encoding mode, running on ADSP-BF533/BF609/BF707 with optimum memory layout.

 - Code compatible across all Blackfin processors, with silicon anomaly workarounds implemented.

-- "Data RAM" for one instance, includes scratch buffer and stack, and minimum heap memory.
+- "Data RAM" for one instance, includes scratch buffer, stack, and minimum heap memory.

 - 1 KiB = 1024 Bytes.